• Skip to primary navigation

 Though la lot leaves already have a distinct fragrance, the beef filling should also be flavorful.
 So I also add minced lemongrass, shallots, garlic and a touch of five-spice powder to the meat filling.

-The first step would be shaping the beef rolls.
+It is easy to shape the beef rolls.
 Most people lay the la lot leaf with glossy side down, add about a tablespoon of filling and then roll into a log.
 If the leaf is on the small side, you may need to use two of them to make one roll.

 You may find it difficult to keep the rolls in place since the leaves tend to unroll themselves.
 An easy way to solve this issue is to thread 2-3 (or even more) rolls onto a toothpick or skewer.
 You can see in the photo below how nicely they stay in place that way.